 While I grew up as a kid wanting to be outside playing stick ball, basketball, tennis - just about anything me and my friends could play outside, and that was most fun for me -- kids today are growing up in a digitally immerse world.
 Is this why so many struggle to understand the point of digital currencies while so many others naturally gravitate to it like the Holy Grail?

-NFTs are all the rage right now.
+NFTs are all the rage right now, blockchain apps.

 This leads me to the second part of this story.
 One of the other things I struggle with is the perceived value of blockchain technology.
 The blockchain technical revolution has been hyped for 5+ years now, but I still have not seen any killer apps.
 Aside from bitcoin, I can think of no other blockchain based application or platform that is used on a daily basis by millions of users.
 Where is the blockchain based Roblox?